yannart/docker-compose-demo/README.md

 ### Create / start the Docker host VM

-The commands need to be executed from the Bash console included with Git.
+* Open the bash console included with Git and move to the project location.

+* Create the docker host virtual machine:
   ```
 	docker-machine create ggdocker --driver virtualbox
 	docker-machine stop ggdocker